lisa21/openai-voice/README.md

-# openai-voice tool is a ChatGPT AI Voice Assistant.
+# Openai-voice tool is a ChatGPT AI Voice Assistant that captures voice using Whisper, ChatGPT responds with the answer in both text form and speech form.

 - Powered by ChatGPT API, OpenAI Whisper, Coqui TTS and Gradio